alicja3behnka/Portfolio_Alicja-Buczek_manual-testing/README.md

 Welcome to my portfolio!
 I am a manual tester who has just started my journey in this field.
 In this repository, you will find documentation regarding the applications I have tested, as well as my experience working with different web applications.
 Below, I present the projects I have tested as part of my efforts.

+With a strong foundation in recruitment, my transition to software testing is fortified by exceptional interpersonal skills, fostering effective communication within cross-functional teams.
+With a keen eye for detail and an analytical mindset, I excel in identifying and communicating potential software issues, contributing to the overall enhancement of testing processes and software quality.
+I can handle tasks that require organizational skills well, and I approach new challenges with openness and curiosity.

 ## Table of Contents
 1. [Test Projects](#test-projects)
    - [Inpost.es (Spanish InPost website)](#1-inpostes-spanish-inpost-website)